-The Penguin Room is a full time toddler classroom with ages ranging from 20 months to 3 years old.
+The Penguin Room is a full time birth-to-three classroom with ages ranging from 6 weeks to 3 years old.

 The Penguin Room works under the same philosophy and curriculum goals as the other rooms at NBCC.
 Our curriculum is specifically designed to enhance children’s natural development progression.
 In everything we do, we aim to maintain our primary goal of being a child-centered room.
 We observe the child’s interests and curiosities and plan all of our activities around them.

-While your child is in the Penguin room we will be in constant communication.
-We have a large parent display board outside the room with information, we utilize the parent mailboxes, we also log the interests and activities of each child (a clipboard posted in/around the door) daily, the white erase board will highlight the overall activities of the day and photos of your child will be shared with you regularly.
+While your child is in the Penguin room we will be communicating with you throughout the day and weeks.
+We have a large parent display board outside the room with information, we utilize the parent mailboxes, we also log the interests and activities of each child (a clipboard posted in/around the door) daily, the white erase board will highlight the overall activities of the day and photos of your child will be shared with you regularly through our ProCare app.

 Penguin’s learning through play!